ibm-cloud-docs/app-configuration/ac-ts-ff-eval-def.md

 {:term: .term}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Feature flag or property is evaluated with default values always and not according to segment rule definition?
+#  I have used targeting to override flag and property values for a segment, but the default values are still being applied.
 {: #ac-troubleshooting-segment}
 {: troubleshoot}
 {: support}
 {:shortdesc}

 {: tsSymptoms}
-Feature flags are evaluated with default values and segments are not getting applied.
+Override values are not being assigned to segments.

 {: tsCauses}
-Segments are applied for the entity_attributes defined in the SDK.
-If entity_attributes are not defined, then default values are considered.
+Attributes in your code may be missing or inconsistent with the attributes used in your segment rule.
+Segments are defined in the App Configuration service using attributes, and attributes are defined in your application code.
+If an attribute in a segment rule does not exist in your application, or has a value that is not part of the rule, then the app instance will not be recognized as part of a segment, and the default value will be assigned.

 {: tsResolve}
-Segments are defined with attribute names, values to consider and an operator.
-User can set a local JSON to be considered for evaluation:
+In your app code, include a JSON object that contains the various attribute values you want to use in your segment rules.
+Also, be sure the keys and values found in your app match the keys and values used in your App Configuration segment rule.
+See example below.
 ```javascript
 const entityId = "john_doe";
 const entityAttributes = {